Trudeau fields questions at town hall meeting in St-Hyacinthe, Que.

 The prime minister had to raise his voice to be heard above boos and shouted accusations as he blamed the criticism of the pact on the “politics of division.”
 He also pointed to Canada’s generosity towards the 25,000 Syrian refugees who arrived in recent years as proof of the country’s acceptance of newcomers.

-“I believe we were justified in continuing to show our leadership on immigration towards the entire world,” Trudeau said, to both boos and applause.
+“I believe we were justified in continuing to show our leadership on immigration towards the entire world,” Trudeau said, as boos gave way to applause.

+The 200-person crowd included several people wearing the insignia of right-wing group La Meute, as well as about a dozen people in fluorescent yellow safety vests, who jeered and heckled Trudeau throughout the evening.

+One of the yellow vest protesters left halfway through, angrily yelling at Trudeau before he was ushered from the room by security.

 Several early questions focused on the environment, with one man asking Trudeau how he can claim to be pro-environment after his government chose to purchase the Trans Mountain pipeline.